Who should buy the Nike Air Zoom Generation

-Cushion.
-The Air technology was among the first technologies used by Nike to promote their line.
-Nike innovated on this technology.
-Used on this shoe, the benefits include lightness, versatility, cushioning, and durability.
+Players point out that the Air technology's benefits include lightness, versatility, cushioning, and durability.
 The technology is comprised of pressurized air inside a tough, flexible bag.

-Traction.
 The rubber outsole of the Nike Air Zoom Generation has a herringbone pattern for traction.
-It provides durability that can support the pressure of any footwork without affecting the speed and multidirectionality of the player.
+It provides durability without affecting the speed and multidirectional movements of the player.

 In the middle of the outsole is a carbon fiber that gives additional springiness when used on the court.

-Lockdown.
-The white oval style laces of the Nike Air Zoom Generation will be adjusted to achieve the desired fit upon wearing.
+The white oval-style laces of the Nike Air Zoom Generation can be adjusted to achieve the desired fit upon wearing.